staccDOTsol/deribitBitmexMarketMaker_ByFunding/README.md

 you'll want 2 deribit accounts

-one has about 1/5 the balance it's key and secret, the main accoutn is key2 and secret2
+one has about 1/5 the balance it's key2 and secret2, the main accoutn is key and secret

 it'll hold a short for the amount of $USD you hold in the first account